YisusGaming/ishere/README.md

 ## Script Behavior

-The script checks if the `io` library is available.
-If not, it requires the `io` module.
-It then attempts to open the file specified as an argument (`arg[1]`) in read mode.
+The script attempts to open the file specified as an argument (`arg[1]`) in read mode.

-- If the file is successfully opened, the script prints a message indicating that the file is available.
+- If the file is found in the same directory as the script, the script prints a message indicating that the file is available.
 - If the file is not found, an error message is displayed, along with additional information about the error and a traceback.

-**Note**: If you encounter any issues running the script, ensure that you have provided the correct path to the file and that you have the necessary permissions to access the file.
+**Note**: If you encounter any issues running the script, ensure that the file you want to check is in the same directory as the script and that you have the necessary permissions to access the file.

-Feel free to use this script to check the availability of files on your system and modify it to suit your specific needs.
+Feel free to use this script to check the availability of files in the same directory and modify it to suit your specific needs.
 If you have any questions or feedback, please don't hesitate to contact me.

-*Thank you for using the File Availability Checker!*
+Thank you for using the File Availability Checker!

+## About

+File availability checker written in Lua.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.